Arlington Independent School District: Governance

-In December 2012, Dr. Marcelo Cavazos was named superintendent of Arlington Independent School District after serving as the interim superintendent for six months.
+In January 2024, Dr. Matt Smith was named superintendent of Arlington Independent School District.

 History

 Arlington High School was the district's sole white high school until Sam Houston High School opened in 1963.
 The district desegregated in 1965.
 Lamar High School, the third high school, opened in 1970.
 Bowie High School served as the district's fourth high school, opening in 1973.

 Finances

 As of the 2010-2011 school year, the appraised valuation of property in the district was $18,762,592,000.
 The maintenance tax rate was $0.104 and the bond tax rate was $0.030 per $100 of appraised valuation.

 Academic achievement

 In 2011, the school district was rated "academically acceptable" by the Texas Education Agency.
 Forty-nine percent of districts in Texas in 2011 received the same rating.
 No state accountability ratings will be given to districts in 2012.
 A school district in Texas can receive one of four possible rankings from the Texas Education Agency: Exemplary (the highest possible ranking), Recognized, Academically Acceptable, and Academically Unacceptable (the lowest possible ranking).